DMVis/DMVis/documentation/components/stackedbar.md

 # StackedBar

 The StackedBar component is a visual representation of a data row.
-It is used to compare the parts to the whole, and show the relationship of individual items to the total.
+It is used to compare the parts to the whole and show the relationship of individual items to the total.

-> Note: This creates a single stacked bar, not the whole stacked barchart
+> Note: This creates a single stacked bar, not the whole stacked bar chart

 # Required Attributes